The Essential Key to Catholic Theology:

 Four cardinal virtues (post-biblical): prudence justice fortitude temperance

-Four main types of prayer (A.C.T.S.): Adoration/praise Contrition/penance Thanksgiving Supplication/petition
+Four main types of prayer (A.C.T.S.): Adoration/praise Contrition/penance Thanksgiving/gratitude Supplication/petition

 Return to the Homepage of Felix Just, S.J.